 Slowly Hajamin nodded and said, "Daath."

 "What is it?"
 I asked, impatient at this uncharacteristic uncertainty among the Seconds.
 "What is this Daath Sequence?"

 "You may know it as the Breaker of the Cosmos," said Hajamin, who looked down at his feet as if embarrassed for them all.

 Of course, I had heard of the Breaker of the Cosmos, a formation so powerful and deadly that it was only ever enacted once by the Second Circle - who vowed to never use it again.
 It was a dark time in our history.
 A cosmic plane had been discovered that was so foul and corrupt, it was determined that we could not allow it to exist.
 The Second Circle had developed a new formation called Breaker of the Cosmos, which was used to annihilate the entire plane and everything living there.
 Debate still raged over the ethics of that event.

 "Can they do it?"
 I asked softly.

 "When it was done before," said Terentia, "it took two hundred of the Second Circle.
-They have over 300 in the Finger of Fate.
+They have over three hundred in the Finger of Fate.
 It should be possible!"

 "Could they destroy the Heralds?"
 I asked.

-"It is the ultimate offense," said Krokano confidently.
+"It is the ultimate offence," said Krokano confidently.

 "Meridian!"
 I shouted, coming to a decision quickly.
 "Tell Amberle to begin the Daath sequence!
 Have her pass instruction to the others!"